cssr-tools/expreccs/docs/_sources/examples.rst.txt

     expreccs -i "REFINED SUBMODEL" -n 1 -o expreccs flow expreccs/EXPRECCS.DATA

-For the following figure, it is necessary to include in the REGION section of the REFINED.DATA the file "OPERNUM_EXPRECCS.INC" and rerun it.
+For the following figure, it is necessary to include in the REGIONS section of the REFINED.DATA the file "OPERNUM_EXPRECCS.INC" and rerun it.
 Then, using **plopm**:

 .. code-block:: bash